-There are few decades in life that allow you the time freedom, the exploration, and dream chasing that the twenties allow each and every one of us…if we’re lucky enough to reach them.
+There are few decades in life that allow you the time for freedom, exploration, and dream chasing that the twenties allow each and every one of us…if we’re lucky enough to reach them.

 And then several years later on, I would discover that with those same tears that had spilled down my cheeks time and time again, I had created a flourishing flower bed of friendships.
 And its grounds would stretch across the world, breaking both physical and linguistic barriers, and uniting me with so many beautiful souls.